-At booking, your community midwife will complete a family origin questionnaire with you.
+At your first appointment your community midwife will complete a family origin questionnaire with you.

 These variations are most common where families have originated (no matter how many generations ago) from: